CCD.edu/FinAid | 303.556.5503 | Confluence Building, Room 120

 - Citizen of the Freely Associated States – Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and federal aid only).

 - Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD.
 See CCD.edu/DREAMers for more information.

 FAFSA Application Process

 - Create an FSA ID at FSAid.ed.gov.
 The FSA ID must be used each year to electronically sign the FAFSA.
 A dependent student must also have a parent apply for the FSA ID.

 - Complete the FAFSA online at FAFSA.gov.
 The FAFSA becomes available on October 1 each year for the following fall, spring and summer semesters.
 You are advised to link your FAFSA to the IRS when possible.

 - Students who do not elect the "Link to the IRS" option may be required to submit a copy of federal tax return transcripts to the Financial Aid office.

 - In order to send the FAFSA to CCD, use CCD’s school code: 009542.

 - After completing the FAFSA, the Federal Processor will send the student a Student Aid Report (SAR), outlining each response provided on the FAFSA.
 If necessary, you can use the FSA ID to make corrections to the FAFSA online.

-- When CCD receives your FAFSA, the Financial Aid office will send you a letting informing you of additional required documentation before being awarded financial aid at CCD.
+- When CCD receives your FAFSA, the Financial Aid office will send you an email letting informing you of additional required documentation before being awarded financial aid at CCD.
 This information will also be available online through CCDConnect.

 - All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.

 - When your file is completed with Financial Aid and Scholarships, you will receive an award notice.
 This information will also be available online through CCDConnect.